andrewstarritt/quaternion/README.md

     (p + q) + r  =  p + (q + r)
     (p * q) * r  =  p * (q * r)

+The Quaternion type is also distributive:

+    p * (q + r)  =  p*q + p*r

 The Quaternion type is non-commutative with respect to multiplication and division, i.e.  p \* q  and  q \* p in general provide different values.
-To divide one Quaternion by another, there are two options:
+To divide one Quaternion by another, there are two possible options:

     p * q.inverse() ; or
     q.inverse() * p.

-The quotient function returns the former, therefore:
+The quotient function uses p * q.inverse(), therefore:

     (p / q) * q = p

 This non-commutative nature also explains why p ** q is undefined, as this could implemented as:

     exp (q * log (p))  ; or
     exp (log (p) * q)

-However, mixed-mode ** is possible - see below.
+However, mixed-mode ** is possible - please see below.

-___Experimental/tentative___

-matrix mult: @

-p @ q is the same a dot (p, q) and returns the dot product of two Quaternians treated as a normal 4-tuple.
-Is this a sensible use of @ ??

 ## <a name = "mixedmode"/><span style='color:#00c000'>mixed mode arithmetic</span>